Christie says he was wrong not to wear mask in White House

 WASHINGTON (AP) — Former New Jersey Gov. Chris Christie said Thursday that he was wrong not to wear a mask at the White House, after he and President Donald Trump both came down with the coronavirus.

-Christie, in a statement, said he has recovered from COVID-19 after a week-long stay in a hospital’s intensive care unit.
-He called on all political leaders to advocate for face-coverings, as the practice has become increasingly politicized even as the pandemic has killed more than 217,000 Americans.
+Christie, in a statement, said he has recovered from COVID-19 after a weeklong stay in a hospital’s intensive care unit.
+He called on all political leaders to advocate for face coverings, with the practice becoming increasingly politicized even as the pandemic has killed more than 217,000 Americans.

 “I believed that when I entered the White House grounds, that I had entered a safe zone, due to the testing that and I and many others underwent every day,” Christie said.
 “I was wrong.”